 - $100 per month for homeowners insurance or $1,200 per year

-Under the mortgage lenders qualification criteria, a borrower with a $50,000 gross income will qualify for a $250,000 home purchase.
+Under the mortgage lenders’ qualification criteria, a borrower with a $50,000 gross income will qualify for a $250,000 home purchase.
 However, can you afford a $250,000 home?
-Remember that lenders qualify borrowers off the gross income they make and not net income.
-Here are other factors homeowners need to consider:
+Remember that lenders qualify borrowers with the gross income they make and not net income.

-You do not want to be house rich where you need to live paycheck by paycheck.
-So when buying a house, qualifying for a mortgage is important but more importantly is How Much Home Can I Afford With My Income.
+You do not want to be house rich but live paycheck by paycheck.
+So when buying a house, qualifying for a mortgage is critical but considering your exact situation is more important.